Sorry, you need to enable JavaScript to visit this website.

 Can I make notes on blank paper during the exam?

-There is a ‘workings’ function built into the exam to assist with any notes you wish to make on a question during the exam (see section 7.10.2).
+There is a ‘workings’ function built into the exam to assist with any notes you wish to make on a question during the exam (see workings).
 You should therefore not make any notes on blank paper regarding the exam questions.

 What is there preventing candidates taking the exam together and helping each other?

 Candidates must not discuss any part of the exam questions or answers with anyone else before, during or after the exam.
 Any allegations of colluding between officers will be thoroughly investigated and detailed reports of performance will be analysed.
-Cases will be reported to the relevant Professional Standards Units, or equivalent.
+Cases will be reported to the relevant professional standards units, or equivalent, and to the reports and disqualification panel who can remove results.

 Can I keep copies of the questions for my own use or to share with others?

 Candidates must not take screenshots of questions for any reasons, including to send to the College to highlight a query.
-Any copying of questions for any reason is considered a breach of the rules and will be reported to the debrief panel.
+Any copying of questions for any reason is considered a breach of the rules and will be reported to the reports and disqualification panel.

 Exam day